enonic/starter-vanilla/README.md

 ## Usage XP 7

 You first need to install Enonic CLI.
-Then run the following commands to build and depoy it:
+Then run the following commands to build and deploy it:

 ```bash
 ~ $ enonic project create